Crossing the bay of Mont-Saint-Michel

 The bay at low tide

-The other classic question is the question about quicksand.
-If you are with a guide he will show you quicksand along the route.
+The other classic question is about quicksand.
+If you are with a guide, he or she will show you quicksand along the route.
+Quicksand is an area of very fine, unstable sediment that can trap anyone who wanders onto it.

 The rock of Tombelaine